bmc-compuware/ispw-operations-azure-extension/README.md

 ## Installing extensions in a Azure Devops Server Instance

-1. Install the BMC common configuration extension and BMC ISPW Source Code Downloader extension according to the Azure Devops instructions for installing extensions.
+1. Install the BMC common configuration extension and BMC ISPW Operation extension according to the Azure Devops instructions for installing extensions.
-2. Install the Topaz Workbench CLI on the machine in which Azure Devops Server is running that will execute the extension.
-The Topaz Workbench CLI is available in the Topaz Workbench installation package.
-If you do not have the installation package, please visit [support.bmc.com](https://support.bmc.com/).

 ### Configuring Host Connections and CES Tokens